drewet/jellyfish/README.md

 We're still circling around ideas and pseudo code upon what we think is cool, so apologies to anyone disappointed that they still have a buggy still-in-beta application.
 Our goal was to make everyone AWARE that gpu based malware IS REAL; and obviously, telling from what's been publicized, we succeeded.

+Also, to the individual that commented on an arstechnica article about us.
+Yes, we're very early in development for both projects, so sit tight and enjoy the show.